Department of Energy (DOE) Regulations for HVACR

 - Other regulatory highlights: SNAP EPA, International, etc.

 - Top Tips for Compliance to clear through the clutter of the many rules and regulations manufacturers face today

-Regulations from last year alone will impact product scope and categories, Energy Efficiency levels, testing processes, and more.
+Regulations impact product scope and categories, Energy Efficiency levels, testing processes, and more.
 Direct Final Rules for HVACR test procedures, energy conversation standard changes and new certification requirements are discussed.
 Other topics impacting the industry are also highlighted, such as regulation of components, commercial HVAC metrics changing to IEER (9/30/14 Notice of Proposed Rule), and walk-in refrigeration regulation.